mlabs-haskell/purus/.github/ISSUE_TEMPLATE/task.md

 Background information about why this proposal is necessary.

-## Proposal
+## The Ask

 Detailed description of the proposal.

-## Examples
+## Acceptance Criteria

-At least one or two examples of the proposal being used.
+How can we decide if the task is complete?